randyp/jdbj/README.md

 * Java8 lambda interface for bindings, transactions
 * Fetch-forward read-only cursors, always
 * Script Execution, with parameters
-* Integration tests with lastest postgres,h2,derby,sqllite,mysql
+* Comprehensive test suites for lastest postgres,h2,derby,sqllite,mysql

 #### Examples
 A full set of examples is being developed in [jdbj-examples](https://github.com/randyp/jdbj-examples), but here are some quick examples.